RyanTheAllmighty/Dockerfiles/utility/README.md

 docker run -it ryantheallmighty/utility
 ```

 Which will by default give you a bash shell.
-You also have access to other tools such as php, composer, node, npm and basic Linux tools.
+You also have access to other tools such as php, mysql, composer, node, npm and basic Linux tools.

 ```
 docker run -it ryantheallmighty/utility cat /etc/hostname